robertorcosta/azure-docs.pt-br/articles/hdinsight/spark/apache-spark-create-cluster-cli.md

 ---
-title: 'Início Rápido: Criar um cluster do Apache Spark no Azure HDInsight com a CLI do Azure'
+title: 'Início Rápido: Clusters do Apache Spark com a CLI do Azure – Azure HDInsight'
 description: Este início rápido mostra como usar a CLI do Azure para criar um cluster do Apache Spark no HDInsight do Azure.
 author: hrasheed-msft
 ms.reviewer: jasonh